-- Increasing security and privacy of data blockchain that provides better data access control proliferation. - Reducing the cost of data storage and extending it it allows users to get 300 times more space than in the traditional cloud and rent out their excess storage.
+- Increasing need for security and privacy of data DLT provides better data access control for storage and communication. - Reducing cost of storing data and extending data storage - users can store the traditional cloud 300 times over and rent out their excess storage capacity, Airbnb-style.